rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 PL/SQL procedure successfully completed.
 ````
-If you open another session and monitor CPU utilization , it should be 100%.
+If you open another session and monitor CPU utilization (with "top -c"), it should be 100%.
 However, to find out which PDB is consuming CPUs, we need to look at V$RSRCPDBMETRIC.

 In a new ssh window, run the following script to see the CPU utilization per PDB.
 ````